Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Introduction

-In this paper we essentially have two aims.
-The first aim is to re-examine the standard methodology for performing Bayesian inference on log-Gaussian Cox processes and propose an approach that is much more computationally efficient based on the stochastic partial differential equation models introduced by \citet{Lindgren2011}.
-The key difference between this approach and those that exist in the literature is that the specification of the Gaussian random field is completely separated from the approximation of the LGCP likelihood.
-This leads to far greater flexibility, which allows us to tackle a number of exciting practical problems.
-The second aim is to demonstrate that this approach can be handled within the general INLA framework of \citet{art451}.
-This provides a unified modelling structure and an associated R-library and makes the methods that we develop accessible to and useful for scientists.
-In essence, we are aiming to make point process modelling \emph{a blacker box}.
+The first of our aims is to re-examine the standard methodology for Bayesian inference on log-Gaussian Cox processes and to propose an approach that is much more computationally efficient based on continuously specified finite-dimensional Gaussian random fields.
+The key characteristic of our approach is that the specification of the Gaussian random field is completely separated from the approximation of the likelihood, leading to far greater flexibility.
+The second aim is to demonstrate that this approach can be handled within the general approximation framework of \citet{art451}, by modelling the Gaussian random field through a stochastic partial differential equation \citep{Lindgren2011}.
+This provides a unified modelling structure.
+An associated \texttt{R}-package makes our methods that accessible to scientists.

-The paper proceeds as follows.
-In Section \ref{sec:lgcp}, we review the basic properties of log-Gaussian Cox processes and in Section \ref{sec:lattice} we review the standard approximation and discuss its limitations.
-The main thrust of our approach is outlined in general in Section \ref{sec:continuous}, where we discuss spatially continuous approximations to Gaussian random fields.
-Section \ref{sec:spde} is devoted to spatially Markovian random fields and their specification through stochastic partial differential equations.
-With these ingredients in place, we describe our approximate likelihood in Section \ref{sec:approx} and its implementation in the \texttt{R-INLA} package in Section \ref{sec:implement}.
-Finally in Section \ref{sec:examples}, we present three examples: a standard example using tree data, a simulation study with an unsampled area, and a point process on the oceans.